Joseph-Alexandre Auzias-Turenne

-Joseph-Alexandre Auzias-Turenne, born on March 1, 1812, in Pertuis (Vaucluse) and died on May 27, 1870, in Paris, was a French doctor.
+Joseph-Alexandre Auzias-Turenne, born on March 1, 1812, in Pertuis (Vaucluse) and died on May 27, 1870, in Paris, was a French medical doctor.

 Biography

 He advocated the preventive inoculation of syphilis, on the model of the variolation, and dedicated his life to this idea that posterity has not ratified.

 In 1859, with Camille-Melchior Gibert, he took part in a controversial experiment in which human patients were deliberately infected with syphilis in order to prove the infectious nature of secondary syphilis.

 He supported a theory of immunization as depletion, in the subject, of a substance necessary for the infectious agent.
 This theory, although adopted by Louis Pasteur, has not been ratified by posterity either.

 He advocated the use of microbial antagonisms for therapeutic purposes (cure of diseases like favus, elephantiasis, lupus and cancer).
 This idea was also defended by Pasteur and, this time, ratified by posterity, but was not implemented neither by Auzias-Turenne, nor by Pasteur.